It's rare to find Frog Bikes reduced, but I've been trying to find where are the best places to buy a Frog Bike this monthRead More

 Frog released their new "Push The Limits" (PTL) bike range in February 2018 and this is the first time the popular kids bike range has offered a mountain bike.
 Frog's experience in building kids bikes shows, as they are offering two 26" wheel mountain bikes.
 The Frog MTB 69 is aimed at those those aged about 10-12 years (with minimum inside leg of 69cm) and the Frog MTB 72 is for those older kids who have an inside leg of 72cm.

 Frog Bikes have designed a lightweight frame specifically for junior riders, to increase stability whilst improving control.
 There is a 5 year warranty on the frame.
 The Tektro junior specific hydraulic disc brakes make it easy for smaller hands to brake whilst remaining control of the bike.

 All the Frog mountain bikes come with junior specific air suspension forks, complete with lockout and damping control, to enable optimal performance for lower weight riders, with 100mm of travel on the two 26″ wheel bikes.

-Our 10 year old reviewed the Frog 69 MTB over the summer, so can you find out exactly what we think of this bike.
+Our 10 year old reviewed the Frog 69 MTB over the summer of 2018, so can you find out exactly what we think of this bike.

 The tyres on the Frog MTB's are the same as on their hybrid bikes, so you may want to upgrade to something a bit more knobbly for winter and muddy riding.

-Frog kids mountain bikes are also available from various other on-line stockists of Frog Bikes, such as Rutland Cycles and Leisure Lakes Bikes, as well as from Frog’s network of local bike shop stockists.
+Frog kids mountain bikes are also available from Frog’s network of local bike shop stockists.

 Whyte 26" wheel hardtail mountain bikes